Jake Guentzel: Tampa Bay Lightning (2024–present)

+International play

+Guentzel was selected to play for Team USA at the 4 Nations Face-Off, a round-robin tournament held in 2025.
+He made his international debut against Finland in Team USA's opening game of the tournament.
+A 6–1 victory for the Americans, he recorded a goal and an assist in the game.
+In the next game against Canada, he scored two of the Americans' goals in a 3–1 win.
+Despite losing to Sweden in the next game, the Americans advanced to the tournament final, facing Canada.
+The Canadians won the game 3–2 in overtime, with Team USA finishing second in the tournament.

 Personal life

-Guentzel comes from a hockey family.
+Guentzel comes from an ice hockey family.
 His father, Mike, was a standout athlete for Greenway High School in Coleraine, Minnesota, and subsequently played hockey for the Minnesota Golden Gophers.
 Later on Mike became the associate head coach at the University of Minnesota.
 Guentzel was a stick boy for the team when future Penguins teammate Phil Kessel played for Minnesota.
 His older brother, Ryan, played collegiately and professionally.
-Another older brother, Gabe, played in the North American Hockey League and the United States Hockey League before embarking on a four-year NCAA career at Colorado College.
+Another older brother, Gabe, played in the North American Hockey League and the USHL before embarking on a four-year NCAA career at Colorado College.

 Guentzel married his longtime girlfriend, Natalie Johnson, on July 30, 2021.
-The couple's first son, Charlie, was born on August 4, 2022.
+The couple have one son.